cdrummey216/whoami/idenityequations.md

 ## What is it?

-The "golden ratio" refers to a mathematical relationship between two numbers is observed when the ratio of the sum of the numbers (a+b) divided by the larger number (a) is equal to the ratio of the larger number divided by the smaller number (a/b).

-The golden ratio is about 1.618, and represented by the Greek letter phi, Φ.
+The "golden ratio" refers to a mathematical relationship between two numbers that is observable when the ratio of the sum of the numbers (a+b) divided by the larger number (a) is equal to the ratio of the larger number divided by the smaller number (a/b).The golden ratio is approximately 1.618, and represented by the Greek letter phi, ϕ.

-The golden ratio is best approximated by the famous "Fibonacci numbers."
-Fibonacci numbers are a never-ending sequence starting with 0 and 1, and continuing by adding the previous two numbers.
-The next numbers in the Fibonacci sequence, for instance, are 1,2,3, and 5.
+The golden ratio can be approximated using the Fibonacci numbers, which are numbers in a sequential, never-ending pattern that begins with 0 and 1, and continues infinitely by adding the previous two numbers.
+For example, the sequence [0,1,1,2,3,5] represents the first six numbers in the sequence and the pattern is seen in the fact that the sum of the first two numbers (0,1) equal the third number (1).
+The pattern continues in that the sum of the second and third numbers (1, 1) equal the fourth number (2) and so on.

-                    0
-                    1
-                    1 (0 1)
-                    2 (1 1)
-                    3 (2 1)
-                    5 (3 2)

-The ratios of sequential Fibonacci numbers (2/1, 3/2, 5/3, etc.) approach the golden ratio.
+As the numbeThe ratios of sequential Fibonacci numbers (2/1, 3/2, 5/3, etc.) approach the golden ratio.
 In fact, the higher the Fibonacci numbers, the closer their relationship is to 1.618.

                     2/1 = 2
                     3/2 = 1.5